invaderjon/demo/README.md

 9. After generation completes press "Open Project"
 10. Set the demo of choice as the startup project (ie demo1)
 11. Build
-12. It will fail to run however as it will complain that assimp is missing
+12. It will fail to run however as it will complain that Assimp and FreeImage are missing
-13. Copy assimp.dll (from the prep steps) to bin/Debug (in build)
+13. Copy assimp.dll and FreeImage.dll (from the prep steps) to bin/Debug (in build)
 14. Copy the directory bin/res to bin/Debug (resulting in bin/Debug/res)
 15. Open the properties of the project you want to run
 16. Go to the debugging item in "Configuration Properties"